Derek Wolfe: Early life

 Wolfe is from the rural town of Negley, Ohio, near the state line with Pennsylvania.
-He attended Beaver Local High School in Lisbon, Ohio.
+He attended Beaver Local High School in East Liverpool, Ohio.

 Considered only a two-star recruit by Rivals.com, Wolfe was a standout at Beaver Local High School and is the only player in the school's history ever to be drafted by the NFL.

 College career

-Wolfe played four years (2008–2011) at Cincinnati.
-He accumulated 162 total tackles, 37 tackles for loss, and 19 sacks during his tenure.
+Wolfe played four years (2008–2011) at the University of Cincinnati.
+He accumulated 162 total tackles, 37 tackles for loss, and 19 sacks during his tenure with the Bearcats.

 Wolfe was named Co-Big East Defensive Player of the Year as a senior.

-Wolfe was the first Beaver Local High School graduate to get drafted in the school's history, and the first Mahoning Valley native selected in the 2012 NFL Draft.
+Wolfe was the first Beaver Local High School graduate to get drafted in the school's history, and the first Mahoning Valley native selected in the 2012 NFL draft.